lsst-dm/dmtn-176/index.rst

 This does though mean that there must be code in the server that can take the user name and determine which information can be used.
 This does not simply mean checking that the collection name includes the user name since the checks must also be able to look at collections that have group access controls (one person may wish to give access of their processed data to another user but no-one else).
+The specifics of the permission model are discussed in :cite:`DMTN-182`.

 Conclusion
 ==========